Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Extensions to the Basic Model

 \subsection{Repeated Observations}

 This modification notes that in factorial and conjoint experiments it is common for individuals to perform multiple tasks.
 Typically, the number of tasks $N_i$ is similar across individuals.
-The updated likelihood for a single observation $i$ is shown below; we show both the observed and complete case. $y_{it}$ represents the choice of person $i$ on task $t \in \{1, \cdots, N_i\}$; $p_{itk}$ is the probability of $Y_{it} = 1$ if person $i$ was in cluster $k$.
+The updated likelihood for a single observation $i$ is shown below; we show both the observed and complete case. $y_{im}$ represents the choice of person $i$ on task $m \in \{1, \cdots, N_i\}$; $p_{imk}$ is the probability of $Y_{im} = 1$ if person $i$ was in group $k$, and $\tilde{\bm{T}}_{im}$ is the vector of treatment indicators for person $i$ on task $m$.

 Note that because of the conditional independence of $(y_{it}, \omega_{it})$ given $Z_i$ and the parameters, the major modifications to the EM algorithm is that the $E$-Step must account for all $t$ observations, i.e. the terms summed in Equation~\eqref{app_eq:repeated}.
 Some additional book-keeping is required in the code as the design of the treatments has $\sum_{i=1}^N N_i$ rows whereas the design of the moderators has $N$ rows.
 Repeated observations can be easily integrated into the uncertainty estimation procedure outlined below.